tourpace/tourpace.github.io/_posts/2024-02-01-The-Fish-Monger.md

 My riding style is more relaxed and I prefer a 1x drivetrain.
 The Microshift Advent components allow me to have a very wide range with a high gear of 99.3 gear inches and a low gear of 26 gear inches.
 I also dislike brifters like Shimano STI, SRAM Double-Tap, and the compexity of electronic shifting.
 Bar end shifting is simple, quick, reliable, and I can always tell what gear I am in by the visual position of the lever.

-I hane named this bicycle **FM** for Fish Monger - a possible translation for Pescadero.
+I have named this bicycle **FM** for Fish Monger - a possible translation for Pescadero.

 ![FM the Pescadero](/../pics/fm.jpg)